-- 124. A person who obstructs the Commissioner or an Inland Revenue officer acting in the lawful discharge of the duties or exercise of their powers under a tax law commits an offence.58 A search is the exercise of a power under a tax law and, accordingly, obstructing the Commissioner or an Inland Revenue officer in the exercise of that search power may be an offence. - 125.
-Obstruction may include failing to provide reasonable facilities and assistance, failing to answer proper questions, or hiding or destroying documents (including electronically stored information). - 126.
-Failing to remain outside a specified area, keep away from others or leave the premises when excluded under s 116 of the SSA may constitute an offence of obstruction under s 143H. - 127.
-A taxpayer obstructing the Commissioner may also result in an increased shortfall penalty payable by the taxpayer.59
+- 128. A person who obstructs the Commissioner or an Inland Revenue officer acting in the lawful discharge of the duties or exercise of their powers under a tax law commits an offence.65 A search is the exercise of a power under a tax law and, accordingly, obstructing the Commissioner or an Inland Revenue officer in the exercise of that search power may be an offence. - 129.
+Obstruction may include failing to provide reasonable facilities and assistance, failing to answer proper questions, or hiding or destroying documents (including electronically stored information). - 130.
+Failing to remain outside a specified area, keep away from others or leave the premises when excluded under s 116 of the SSA may constitute an offence of obstruction under s 143H.

-58 Section 143H(1).
+65 Section 143H(1).